Exact solution approaches for the discrete $\alpha$-neighbor $p$-center problem: Our second formulation

 In this formulation, we have a binary variable $u_k$ for each $k=2,\ldots, K$.
 This variable indicates whether the optimal objective function value of the \APCP is greater than or equal to $d_k$, i.e., $u_k$ is one if and only if the optimal objective function value of the \APCP is at least $d_k$.
 Aside from the $u$-variables, we also have the binary variables $y_j$ for all $j\in \pts$ to indicate whether a facility is opened at point $j$ similar to the previous formulation.
 The formulation is denoted as \myref{APC2} and reads as

 The constraints \eqref{pc3:sumy} ensure that exactly $p$ facilities are opened.
 The constraints \eqref{pc3:ulink} make sure that if the variable $u_k$ is one, indicating that the optimal objective function value is at least $d_k$, then also all variables with smaller index are one.
-These constraints ensure that the objective function \eqref{pc3:ojb} measures the objective function value correctly: In~\eqref{pc3:ojb}, the coefficient of $u_k$ is always the distance-increment from $d_{k-1}$ to $d_k$.
+These constraints ensure that the objective function \eqref{pc3:ojb} measures the objective function value correctly: in~\eqref{pc3:ojb}, the coefficient of $u_k$ is always the distance-increment from $d_{k-1}$ to $d_k$.
 Thus, we need that all $u_{k'}$ with $k'\leq k$ are set to one in order to get a value of $d_k$ in the objective function.
 Finally, constraints \eqref{pc3:sumyu} model that for each $i \in N$, the $u$-variables are set in such a way that $u_k$ is one, if $i$ is not opened and the $\alpha$-nearest open facility to $i$ has distance at least $d_k$: In case a facility is opened at point $i$, i.e., $y_i$ is one, the constraints are trivially fulfilled.
 In case no facility is opened at point~$i$, i.e., $y_i$ is zero, the constraints force $u_k$ to be one, or that at least $\alpha$ facilities closer than distance $d_k$ to $i$ are opened.
 The formulation \myref{APC2} has $O(|\pts|^2)$ variables and $O(|\pts|^2)$ constraints.

 In comparison to the formulation \myref{PCA} for the \PCP, we have several modifications in \myref{APC2} for the \APCP.
 First, we have the right hand-side $1-y_i$ instead of just $1$ and the sum over all $j \in \pts \setminus \{i\}$ instead of over all $j \in \pts$ in \eqref{pc3:sumyu} as a consequence of the fact that in the \APCP opened facilities do not serve as demand points.
 Furthermore, we have a coefficient $\alpha$ for $u_k$ and $1-y_i$ in \eqref{pc3:sumyu}.
 Finally, we do not include $K$ into the set $D_i$, independent from whether there is a facility $j$ with distance $d_{ij} = d_K$ or not.
-This does not influence the correctness of the model, as in the case that there is no facility $j$ with $d_{ij} = d_K$ for some $i$, then for \eqref{pc3:sumyu} for~$i$ and $k=K$, the sum $\sum_{j \in \pts \setminus \{i\} : d_{ij} < d_k} y_{j}$ is equal to $p-y_i$ and therefore the constraint does not impose a restriction on $u_K$, as it is trivially fulfilled.
+This does not influence the correctness of the model, as in the case that there is no facility $j$ with $d_{ij} = d_K$ for some $i$, then for \eqref{pc3:sumyu} for~$i$ and $k=K$, the sum $\sum_{j \in \pts \setminus \{i\} : d_{ij} < d_k} y_{j}$ is equal to $p-y_i$. \elli{This implies that the constraint becomes $\alpha u_K \geq \alpha(1-y_i) - (p-y_i)$, which is always satisfied because $1 \leq \alpha \leq p$ holds.} Therefore the constraint does not impose a restriction on $u_K$, \elli{and $K$ can be omitted when defining the set $D_i$.}